Big Head Todd and the Monsters

-Big Head Todd and The Monsters are a rock band formed by Todd Mohr, Brian Nevin, and Rob Squires in 1986 in Colorado.
-The band has released a number of albums since 1989 with their 1993 album Sister Sweetly going platinum in the United States.
-The band has developed a sizable live following especially in the Mountain States of the United States.
+Big Head Todd and The Monsters is a rock band formed by Todd Park Mohr, Brian Nevin, and Rob Squires in 1986 in Colorado.
+The band has released several albums since 1989; their 1993 album Sister Sweetly went platinum in the United States.
+The band developed a sizable live following, especially in the Mountain States of the United States.

 Career

-Their lineup changed in 1986 after Christerson left the band and was replaced on bass by Rob Squires.
+Early life and career

 The trio had attended Columbine High School together.
-Mohr attended Colorado State University in Fort Collins, Colorado and transferred to the University of Colorado to join Nevin and Squires.
-The three began touring clubs in Denver, Fort Collins, and Boulder as Big Head Todd and the Monsters in 1987.
-The band soon built up a following throughout Colorado and the West.
-They toured extensively throughout the Mountain States and West Coast of the United States in their van dubbed "The Colonel", which was driven more than 400,000 miles.
+Mohr went to Colorado State University in Fort Collins, Colorado and transferred to the University of Colorado to join Nevin and Squires.
+The three had their first gig in 1986, at a college party at the University of Colorado.
+Soon after that they began touring bars and clubs in Denver, Fort Collins, and Boulder as Big Head Todd and the Monsters in 1987.
+The band soon built up a following throughout Colorado and the surrounding states.
+They toured extensively throughout the Mountain States and West Coast of the United States in their van, dubbed "The Colonel”.
+They drove more than 400,000 miles.

+1986-2005

 In 1989, the band formed Big Records and released its first album Another Mayberry that same year.
-Midnight Radio was released the following year, and featured artwork from Chris Mars of The Replacements.
+Midnight Radio was released the following year and featured artwork from Chris Mars of The Replacements.
 By 1993, Big Head Todd and the Monsters had developed a considerable live following across the United States.
 Their first live album Big Head Todd and the Monsters Live was recorded at the H.O.R.D.E.
 Festival in 1993.